 Cremona Lombardy And The Lakes, Italy Travel Guide

-These must-visit sites offer rich historical and cultural context, showing centuries of artistry and civic life.
+These must-visit sites offer rich historical background and cultural setting, showing centuries of artistry and civic life.

-The Duomo, Torrazzo, and Baptistery form a central spiritual and artistic cornerstone, while the Museum of the Violino symbolizes Cremona's world-renowned craft.
+The Duomo, Torrazzo, and Baptistery form a central spiritual and artistic cornerstone, while the Institution of the Violino symbolizes Cremona's world-renowned craft.

 Visible ruins are limited.
 Museo Civico has Roman and Etruscan artifacts from local excavations.